Academic Board 18 May 2016

 The Academic Board approved the following proposals:

-- Faculty of Arts and Social Sciences: the amendment of the Master of Development Studies, the Master of US Studies and its Faculty Resolutions;
+- Faculty of Nursing and Midwifery: the amendment of the Bachelor of Nursing (Honours); and

 The Academic Board: